TheBodger/MMM-Consumer-MQTTRelay/README.md

 The free windows app, MQTT explorer, is a good tool for monitoring the success of the deployment of this module and data flow within MQTT.

 MQTT messages require a MQTT broker, there are many options available and a Google search is probably the best way to find one suitable to an individual's deployment.
-This module and MMQT was tested using a NAS server running a MQTT broker in a docker container.
+This module was tested using a MQTT broker running in a docker container on a Synology NAS..

 ### Dependencies